OpenBudget/BudgetKey/documentation/FrontEndDevelopment.md

 ## How to work with this?

 - `npm install` will install all necessary dependencies.
-- `npm start` will fire up the development server and open a browser on `localhost:3000`.
-It's always watching your files, so you can simply edit and save and let the browser refresh itself.
-- `npm run dist-serve` will build the bundle that will be used for serving on the server.
-You might need to run this if you want to debug anything, but usually not.
+- `npm run dist` will build the bundle that will be used for serving on the server.
+- `npm start` will fire up the server on `localhost:8000`.
+- `npm run dist-serve` will run `npm run dist` and then start the server.
+In addition, it's watching your files, so you can simply edit, save and refresh page in browser.
+This command is handy for development.

 ## Styling